dberweger2017/deepcfr-texas-no-limit-holdem-6-players/readme.md

 ## Acknowledgments

+- The creators and maintainers of [Reinforcement-Poker/pokers](https://github.com/Reinforcement-Poker/pokers) for providing a straightforward and effective poker environment that really makes the project shine
 - The [Annual Computer Poker Competition](http://www.computerpokercompetition.org/) for inspiration
 - [OpenAI](https://openai.com/) and [DeepMind](https://deepmind.com/) for pioneering work in game AI
 - The PyTorch team for their excellent deep learning framework